NourSN2004/AWS-Flower-Image-Classifier/README.md

 # AWS-Flower-Image-Classifier

 This repository contains an **`.ipynb`** Jupyter Notebook designed for **Google Colab** to train and deploy an image classification model using **PyTorch**.
 You can follow the step-by-step instructions to load data, train a custom classifier on a pre-trained architecture (like VGG16), and make predictions on new images.
+The project was a part of my AWS ML Nanodegree Program.

 ---